Star Farm Productions

-Star Farm Productions is an American television company that designs, creates, and develops children's entertainment properties in multiple media.
+Star Farm Productions is an independent entertainment company that designs, creates, and develops children's entertainment properties simultaneously in multiple media.

 Productions

-Star Farm Productions is a Chicago, IL-based children's entertainment company that focuses on creating intellectual properties across multiple media.
+Star Farm Productions is a Chicago, IL based children's entertainment company that focuses on creating intellectual properties across multiple media.
 Star Farm was co-founded by Trish Lindsay, Rick Carton and Sara Berliner.

-Star Farm's first property, Edgar & Ellen, is a six-book series launched in September 2003.
+Star Farm’s first property, Edgar & Ellen, is a six book series launched in September 2003.
 A second series, "The Nodyssey" launched in 2007.
 All Edgar & Ellen books were written by Charles Ogden and illustrated by Rick Carton.
 The books are published in the US and Canada by Simon & Schuster and are available in 12 languages and 66 countries through 14 publishers.